University Catalog

 Students can take courses in different areas (no concentration) or may choose to concentrate in a given area such as accounting, business analytics, digital markets, economics, finance, human resources, information systems, management, marketing, marketing research, operations management, health care administration, or real estate.
 Students can tailor the program to develop business skills and perspectives essential to career goals and objectives.
 Students may only have one concentration.
 Choosing to concentrate or not will not impact the degree name on the transcript or diploma.
 Both will read "Master of Business Administration."

 Students may take electives in any of the curriculum areas of the MBA program.
-Students may take up to six semester hours in non-business coursework as part of their electives, subject to the approval of the MBA Advisor.
+Students may take up to 12 semester hours in non-business coursework as part of their electives, subject to the approval of the MBA Advisor.
 An approved study abroad program or internship can also be used to satisfy an advanced elective requirement.

 MBA Formats